Introduction to JupyterLab

 Introduction

 We can interact with the platform in several different ways and install software packages in these different environments depending on what we are wanting to use and how we want to use it.
-Here is what we are explaining in these sections:
+As shown in the diagram below, we will be explaining Jupyter Lab Python/R/Stata and Spark JupyterLab Python/R:

 Why JupyterLab?